 Bathing sounds simple until you can't feel hot water, can't shift your weight, and can't stand in a tub.
 After SCI it needs the right equipment and a routine — but done well, it's safe, independent, and one of the genuine comforts of the day.
-Here's how to set it up.

 The Right Equipment